microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Intelligent Query Processing (IQP) is a suite of new capabilities built into the Query Processor and enabled using the latest database compatibility level.
 Applications can gain performance with no code changes by simply using the latest database compatibility level.

 Azure SQL Database and Managed Instance support the same database compatibility level required to use IQP (150) as SQL Server 2019.
-You can learn more about Intelligent Query Processing at https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15.
+You can learn more about Intelligent Query Processing at [Intelligent query processing in SQL databases](https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15).

-You can read more details and go through a hands-on lab with IQP using the SQL Server 2019 Workshop, Module 2 at https://github.com/microsoft/sqlworkshops/tree/master/sql2019workshop/sql2019wks/02_IntelligentPerformance.
-The only prerequisite you will need to change is to import a compatible version of the WideWorldImporters database into Azure SQL Database at https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15.
-For Managed Instance, you can also restore a backup of WideWorldImporters once you copy into Azure Blog Storage.
+You can read more details and go through a hands-on lab with IQP using the SQL Server 2019 Workshop, [Module 2](https://github.com/microsoft/sqlworkshops/tree/master/sql2019workshop/sql2019wks/02_IntelligentPerformance).
+The only prerequisite you will need to change is to import a compatible version of the [WideWorldImporters database for Azure SQL Database](https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15).
+For Managed Instance, you can also restore a backup of WideWorldImporters once you copy into Azure Blob Storage.

 **Automatic Plan Correction**

 One of the most difficult performance problems to solve with SQL Server are query plan regressions.
 A common scenario for query plan regression are parameter-sensitive plans (PSP).
-You can read more about troubleshooting problems related to PSP at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-monitor-tune-overview#troubleshoot-performance-problems.
+You can read more about troubleshooting problems related to PSP in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-monitor-tune-overview#troubleshoot-performance-problems).

 SQL Server 2017 and Azure SQL Database introduced the concept of Automatic Plan Correction (APC) by analyzing data in the Query Store.
 When the Query Store is enabled with a database in SQL Server 2017 (or later) and in Azure SQL Database, the SQL Server engine will look for query plan regressions and provide recommendations.
 You can see these recommendations in the DMV **sys.dm_db_tuning_recommendations**.
 These recommendations will include T-SQL statements to manually force a query plan when performance was "in a good state".

 If you gain confidence in these recommendations, you can enable SQL Server to force plans automatically when regressions are encountered.

-Automatic Plan Correction can be enabled using ALTER DATABASE using the AUTOMATIC_TUNING argument.
-You can read more about this syntax at https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-set-options?view=sql-server-ver15#arguments.
+Automatic Plan Correction can be enabled using ALTER DATABASE using the [AUTOMATIC_TUNING argument](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-set-options?view=sql-server-ver15#arguments).

 For Azure SQL Database, you can also enable Automatic Plan Correction through automatic tuning options in the portal or REST APIs.
-You can read more about this at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning-enable.
+You can read more about these techniques in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning-enable).
 Automatic Plan Correction recommendations are always enabled for any database where Query Store is enabled (which is the default for Azure SQL Database and Managed Instance).
 Automatic Plan Correction (FORCE_PLAN) is enabled by default for Azure SQL Database as of March, 2020 for new databases.

-To go through an demonstration of Automatic Plan Correction, use the following set of scripts: https://github.com/microsoft/bobsql/tree/master/demos/sqlserver/autotune.
-The only prerequisite you will need to change is to import a compatible version of the WideWorldImporters database into Azure SQL Database at https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15.
+To go through an demonstration of Automatic Plan Correction, use the following set of [scripts](https://github.com/microsoft/bobsql/tree/master/demos/sqlserver/autotune).
+The only prerequisite you will need to change is to import a compatible version of the [WideWorldImporters database for Azure SQL Database](https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15).
 For Managed Instance, you can also restore a backup of WideWorldImporters once you copy into Azure Blog Storage.

 **Automatic Tuning for Azure SQL Database**

 Automatic Plan Correction is an example of Automatic Tuning in Azure SQL and SQL Server.

 The cloud provides a method for Microsoft to provide additional services in form of performance recommendations and automation outside of plan recommendations.
-This capability is known as **Automatic Tuning for Azure SQL Database**. (also known in some parts of the documentation as *SQL Database Advisor*).
+This capability is known as [**Automatic Tuning for Azure SQL Database**](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning). (also known in some parts of the documentation as *SQL Database Advisor*).
 These services run as background programs analyzing performance data from an Azure SQL Database and are included in the price of any database subscription.

 The *main scenario* Automatic Tuning for Azure SQL Database is designed to address are *indexes*.
 Automatic Tuning will analyze data from telemetry of a database including the Query Store and Dynamic Management Views to recommend indexes to be created that can improve application performance.
 Additionally, you can enable Automatic Tuning services to *automatically create indexes* that it believes will improve query performance.
 Automatic Tuning will also monitor index changes and recommend or automatically drop indexes that do not improve query performance.
 Automatic Tuning for Azure SQL Database takes a conservative approach to recommend indexes.
 This means that recommendations that may show up in a DMV like sys.dm_db_missing_index_details or a query show plan may not show up immediately as recommendations for Automatic Tuning.
 Automatic Tuning services monitor queries over time and use Machine Learning algorithms to make recommendations to truly affect query performance.